nicolasd1323/Petcraigslist/README.md

 ## Post-MVP

 > Allow users to give ratings to the sellers.
-> Allow users to give rating to
+> Allow users to like the image of the pet and have the pets render in the PetsPage according to who has more likes.

 ***

 ## Code Showcase

-> Use this section to include a brief code snippet of functionality that you are proud of and a brief description.
+>

 ## Code Issues & Resolutions

-> Use this section to list of all major issues encountered and their resolution.
+>